ErpNetDocs/tech/advanced/user-business-rules/examples/start-business-rule.md

-# How to start a business rule only on first releasing?
+# Start a business rule only on first releasing

 Sometimes a business case may require a certain business rule to be executed only on first releasing of the document.
 The calculated attributes are a tool, which when triggered performs their calculation in real time.
 This means that if we use a calculated attribute as a condition for a business rule, the condition may be fulfilled today, but not after a certain period of time.